mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/React/README.md

 </details>

-* This component is straight forward we add simple text which user can copy and test our model on the fly.
+* This component is straight forward, we add simple text which user can copy and test our model on the fly.

 ## Main Component
 * In this component we combine the components we created in above section.